TEAM-PATRICIA/BOT-STATUS/readme.md

 # BotStatus
 Updates your bot status in the message, every two hours.

 **_NOTE:_** This branch uses github workflows to host your code, and doesn't rely on another hosting platform.
-If you want to deploy on heroku/vps/whereever, go to [this branch](https://github.com/xditya/BotStatus/tree/deploy).
+If you want to deploy on heroku/vps/whereever, go to [TGBotXD](T.ME/TGBOTZXD).

 # Secrets.